 - Transcripts (undergraduate and graduate, if applicable)

 - Two Passport-size Photos

 Review Process: An International Institute committee will review applications, and will invite the most promising applicants for an interview in October.
-All applicants will be informed of the results of the University of Michigan review by the end of the fall semester.
+All applicants will be informed of the results of the University of Michigan review by the end of October.

 Contact: Kelly Peckens (734.764.9135, schedule an appointment)